ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo-application.md

 In this case, the bread slice and plate are mapped to the same entity.
 In the case of the bread slice, the function that does this mapping is tied to the `food_in_on` morphism and, in the case of plate, the function that maps it to entity is tied to the `ware_is_entity` morphism.
 This is effectively saying that the entity that the food is on is the same entity as the plate.

-#### TODO: Add make_rule to the environment
+# Conclusion

-Both examples illustrate the versatility of double-pushout rewriting in modeling transformations across different contexts.
-From the reconfiguration of physical structures like cubes to the dynamic arrangement of items in a kitchen, DPO rewriting provides a powerful tool for modeling and simulating changes in systems defined using $\mathsf{C}$-Sets.
+Both examples illustrate the versatility of schemas and double-pushout rewriting in modeling transformations across different contexts.
+From the reconfiguration of physical structures like cubes to the dynamic arrangement of items in a kitchen, DPO rewriting provides a powerful tool for modeling and simulating changes in languages other than graphs.